vfone/minine-challenge/README.md

 //commandline will rename the app just created or simply open Apps page from heroku dashboard, much easier to modify settings

 Deploy code so far by
-$ git push hearku master
+$ git push heroku master